Barely There: St. Louis Hills Office Center Update

 AVAILABLE – 3 Acres Retail Land – Building To Be Razed

-The listing firm is very clear that everything must go, not even bothering to mention the building.
+The Hiliker Corp. listing is very clear that everything must go, not even bothering to mention the building.
 Instead, they tout the land’s desirability for retail.
 This land butts right up against the north side of Hwy 44.
 If you can picture this immediate area, can you also picture exactly what type of retail that you would use would go in there?
 Even with all that traffic going by, would Trader Joe’s – or even Walgreen’s – think it’s a desirable site?

 While it’s not the most spectacular of the mid-century modern stock that lines both sides of Hampton Avenue from Interstate 64 to where it ends at Gravois, it is a handsome, if unassuming, building.
 Because it’s now owned by the LCRA, info about the building is off-line, but I’m guessing from its corporate-patron lines and the other buildings around it that it originates in 1958-1961.